This is the most complete guide on how to do marketing on Quora in 2023.

-Overall in my experience Quora can be effective all across the funnel, to drive traffic to your website, generate leads and sell your product.
+Overall in my experience, Quora can be effective all across the funnel, to drive traffic to your website, generate leads and sell your product.

 For sure where Quora shine is driving traffic to your blog.
 It’s a less spammy approach to marketing on Quora with lower risks of getting banned and way more opportunities to plug your content in hundreds of different questions.

-Lead generation can work as well, if you have interesting ebooks or webinar recording or even free tools to use as lead magnets, they’re quite easy to plug into your answers.
-In one of my most viewed answers I was pitching AdEspresso’s ads gallery tool to users looking for a way to spy on their competitors.
+Lead generation can work as well, if you have interesting ebooks or webinar recordings or even free tools to use as lead magnets, they’re quite easy to plug into your answers.
+In one of my most viewed answers, I was pitching AdEspresso’s ads gallery tool to users looking for a way to spy on their competitors.
 It still sends meaningful traffic after 2 years and the conversion rate to leads was great.

 We’ll cover the best strategies to do lead generation on Quora in Chapter 4

 Finally sales… here’s the tough one.
-You can’t be too aggressive pitching your product or it’ll be considered spam.
+You can’t be too aggressive in pitching your product or it’ll be considered spam.